bookofproofs/bookofproofs.github.io/_sources/history/19th-century/coolidge.md

 * In 1927 Coolidge was appointed as chairman of the Mathematics Department at Harvard.
 * Coolidge wrote many good texts on geometry including The Elements of Non-Euclidean Geometry (1909), A Treatise on the Circle and the Sphere (1916), The Geometry of the Complex Domain (1924) and A Treatise on Algebraic Plane Curves (1931).
 * The first four books listed above on geometry follow the style of Eduard Study and Corrado Segre but contain many original ideas due to Coolidge himself.
+* one of the subject's first treatments in English and one of Coolidge's best known works ...
 * Coolidge served both the Mathematical Association of America and the American Mathematical Society as vice-president, the first in 1924 and the second in 1918.

 Born 28 September 1873, Brookline, Boston, Massachusetts, USA.
 Died 5 March 1954, Cambridge, Massachusetts, USA.